top of page

 North Carolina A&T State University

-The How it Works Handbook: A Guide to University Food Systems & Local Food Programs, is designed to showcase some of the local food initiatives of our UFoods partner schools, while also explaining the structure of the university dining system, steps for successful programs, and various pathways through which locally-grown food can reach campus community members.
-How It Works Handbook can be found here.
+The UFoods How It Works Handbook: A Guide to University Food Systems & Local Food Programs is designed to showcase some of the local food initiatives of our UFoods partner schools.

-NC 10% Campaign and UFoods teamed up with GeoCore Films to produce a series of dorm cooking videos based on Local Food Spotlight seasonal recipes created by the UFoods project.
+NC 10% Campaign and UFoods teamed up with GeoCore Films to produce a series of dorm cooking videos based on local food recipes that are accessible to college students.
 The goal was to work with students to create engagement tools useful in campus-based local food programming and also to train students in video planning and production.
 Students were featured in the videos cooking healthy, local foods in a dorm room setting using minimal supplies.
 Geocore trained students in concept development, script creation, and visual/graphic/prop production.
-Access & Share the videos from here.

 bottom of page